rwxrob/homelab/README.md

-I'm separating the hardware into two racks to make it easier to move around and, when necessary, locate close to separate circuits (although I'm shameless enough to run a power extension chord from a good 20A bathroom circuit breaker if I need).
+I'm separating the hardware into two racks to make it easier to move around and, when necessary, locate close to separate circuits (although I'm shameless enough to run a power extension cord from a good 20A bathroom circuit breaker if I need).

 The 21U rack height allows me to put a monitor/keyboard/mouse on top and